top of page

 Aviation Security for Law Enforcement Officers

-With a concentration on the enforcement of aviation-related security, laws and regulations, the Aviation Security for Law Enforcement Officers (LEO) Training School provides comprehensive training for aviation security and law enforcement practitioners that must enforce the laws, rules, and regulations within an aviation environment.
-It has been attended by more than 1500 national and international law enforcement and security personnel since its inception in 2002, including the entire law enforcement components for Atlanta-Hartsfield, Phoenix-Sky Harbor, and Okaloosa County Airports Police Department in Fort Walton Beach/Destin, Florida and their associated operational staff.
-The course was also provide to members of the Houston Police Department.
+With a concentration on enforcing aviation-related security, laws, and regulations, the Aviation Security for Law Enforcement Officers (LEO) Training School provides comprehensive training for aviation security and law enforcement practitioners who must enforce the laws, rules, and regulations within an aviation environment.
+It has been attended by more than 1500 national and international law enforcement and security personnel since its inception in 2002, including the entire law enforcement components for Atlanta-Hartsfield, Phoenix-Sky Harbor, and Okaloosa County Airports Police Department in Fort Walton Beach/Destin, Florida, and their associated operational staff.
+The course was also provided to members of the Houston Police Department.

-Unique to this course is the continous updates that ensures the most current information, policy, procedures, and tactics are provided to address the ever-changing aviation law enforcement and security environment.
+Unique to this course is the continuous updates that ensure the most current information, policies, procedures, and tactics are provided to address the ever-changing aviation law enforcement and security environment.
 As with aviation, this course is not static.

 Currently, this course is given in partnership with the American Association of Airport Executives (AAAE).
 Conducted twice a year in Alexandria, Virginia, the LEO Training School can be provided to individual airports as an on-site training program tailored to an individual agency's needs.
 For additional information, please click on the LEO logo above.

-LaPonda J. Fitchpatrick developed and instructed a training course for the American Associaiton of Airport Executives and the Charlotte Douglas International Airport Senior Leadership Staff, that discussed strategies and responses during aviation related emergencies, crises, and disasters.
-The 3-day course, which was provided to both civilian and sworn leadership, focused on all aspects of developing and maintaining an Airport Emergency Response Plan (AERP); integration of all airport stakeholders and non-traditional partners in the Unified/Incident Command Structure through training and exercises; and Crisis Communication and Presentation Delivery.
-Emphasis was placed on the research that has been conducted by the Airport Cooperative Research Project (ACRP) on sharing of after-action reports and other lessons learned.
+LaPonda J. Fitchpatrick developed and instructed a training course for the American Association of Airport Executives and the Charlotte Douglas International Airport Senior Leadership Staff that discussed strategies and responses during aviation-related emergencies, crises, and disasters.
+The 3-day course, which was provided to both civilian and sworn leadership, focused on all aspects of developing and maintaining an Airport Emergency Response Plan (AERP), integration of all airport stakeholders and non-traditional partners in the Unified/Incident Command Structure through training and exercises; and Crisis Communication and Presentation Delivery.
+Emphasis was placed on the research that has been conducted by the Airport Cooperative Research Project (ACRP) on the sharing of after-action reports and other lessons learned.

 Psychological Preparedness

 It is not a matter of if; it is a matter of when.
-Airports are not only lucrative targets for those that want to cause harm, it is also an industrial environment where incidents and accidents occur that can be traumatic.
-Ensuring that not only the first responders are prepared for what can sometimes be very gruesome scenes, we must also ensure that other employees that may witness these events are psychologically prepared as well.
-LaPonda J. Fitchpatrick developed this 4-hour short course to provide guidance on how to recognize signs and symptoms of incident-related stress that may manifest after an event has been secured.
+Airports are not only lucrative targets for those who want to cause harm but are also industrial environments where incidents and accidents occur that can be traumatic.
+Ensuring that not only the first responders are prepared for what can sometimes be very gruesome scenes, we must also ensure that other employees who may witness these events are psychologically prepared as well.
+LaPonda J. Fitchpatrick developed this 4-hour short course to provide guidance on recognizing signs and symptoms of incident-related stress that may manifest after an event has been secured.
 The course discusses the benefits and limitations of connecting with and supporting the recovery of others in the wake of traumatic events.
-Additionally, the course examines the importance of grief counseling for first-responders and other employees involved in incidents.
+Additionally, the course examines the importance of grief counseling for first responders and other employees involved in incidents.
 Critical to this course is a discussion of Post-Traumatic Stress Disorder (PTSD) in a civilian population and its manifestation, symptoms, diagnosis, duration, and treatment.

 Airport Terrorism Preparedness and Response

-This 2-day training is designed to help airport employees recognize behavior and activities which could indicate a threat to airport safety and security.
-The course defines psychology and ideology of terrorism, what an insider threat is, behavioral indicators, suicide bombers and improvised explosive devices, active shooters, airport emergency response plan, employee security responsibilities and how employees can make a difference and help secure their work environment.
+This 2-day training is designed to help airport employees recognize behavior and activities that could indicate a threat to airport safety and security.
+The course defines the psychology and ideology of terrorism, what an insider threat is, behavioral indicators, suicide bombers and improvised explosive devices, active shooters, airport emergency response plan, employee security responsibilities, and how employees can make a difference and help secure their work environment.

 Business Case for Diversity and Inclusion in Aviation